 Following the speakers, Dorothy Carver Hines cut the first of Slice ‘O’ Life Bakery’s three “dam” birthday cakes which were quickly consumed by an appreciative crowd.
 Dorothy grew up at the Roller Dam as her father, John Earl Carver, was caretaker of the Dam for one-third of its 100 years.

 Pianist Jeanie Thomas played vintage music and provided accompaniment for singing “happy birthday” to the Roller Dam in the morning.
 The Bookcliff Harmony Barbershop Chorus sang a concert in the early afternoon, and Way Down Yonder, Bluegrass band provided toe-tapping music to close out the event.
 It’s lead guitarist, Carroll Quarles, is featured in the music video “That DAM Water Keeps US Green” created by Maggy Fellman and her international team of musicians and editors.
 This fun music video illustrates the importance the “Roller Dam” plays in our agricultural economy and life in the Grand Valley.
-You can see this music video by clicking on the ThatDAMWater icon at https://drive.google.com/folderview?id=0B6HmOX6Jh-XsflhEOTd6dXZLSnBNdWlqbnhCMGNoa0M1eGRQMG1hcWNUaV9MZHlBdGl4bk0&usp=drive_web
+You can enjoy the video here:

-For details and photos of the 100th birthday party on June 27th, 2015, see the special newsletter under the Newsletter tab on this website.
+For details and photos of the 100th birthday party held June 27th, 2015, see the special newsletter under the Newsletter tab on this website.